Mask of Murder (1985)

 known as "The Investigator."

-Although set in a Canadian town, everything was filmed in Stockholm and
+The film is set in a Canadian town, but it was filmed in Sweden -- in Stockholm and

-Fairly early in the film, the cops corner a serial killer who's been
+Fairly early in the movie, the police corner a serial killer who's been

-slashing pretty girls.
+slashing pretty young women.
 Chief Supt.
 Jonathan Rich (Christopher Lee) wants the culprit taken

 alive, but when gunfire erupts, Inspector McLaine blows the killer away.

-his stress is his cheating wife (Valerie Perrine), who is trysting
+McLaine's stress is his cheating wife (Valerie Perrine), who carrying on an

 This is a routine, depressing and